 Yoga has many benefits for gross motor development and the body overall.
 It allows children to develop a strong and flexible body while increasing balance, coordination and posture.
 It also helps them to develop core strength and promotes vestibular and neuromuscular development.
 In addition, it can improve digestion, sleep and immunity.

 Yoga Boosts Self-Confidence and Allows Children to Reflect

 Yoga gives students the opportunity for reflection, insight and patience, all of which can help to reduce impulsivity and reactivity.
 It also helps children to see the beauty within themselves, allowing them to feel stronger and more comfortable about their bodies and giving their self-confidence a boost.

 Reach Out To The Professional Yoga Teacher Trainers For More Yoga Lesson Plans

-If you want to bring the benefits of yoga to your school or classroom, get in touch with the online yoga teacher training professionals at YogaRenew.
+If you want to bring the benefits of yoga to your school or classroom, check out our kids yoga certification program.
 They offer self-paced online learning that allows individuals from all over the world to become certified yoga teachers.